Want help turning consistency into progress? Coaching keeps your training simple, structured, and sustainable.

 Last updated:

-Most runners treat the warm-up as optional and the cool-down as something they will do next time.
-Recovery is whatever happens between the end of one run and the start of the next — usually not much.
-This approach works until it doesn't.
-And when it stops working, it usually shows up as an injury, a plateau, or the slow death of motivation.
+Most runners treat the warm-up as optional, the cool-down as something to do next time, and recovery as whatever happens between one run and the next.
+This approach works until it doesn't — and when it stops working, it shows up as a hamstring strain on the third rep of an interval session, persistent fatigue that doesn't resolve, or a plateau where training weeks keep accumulating without improvement.

 Chat with a SportCoaching coach